 If you do not have an EIN, you may apply for one online.
-Go to IRS.gov and click on the Apply for an EIN Online link under Tools.
+Go to IRS.gov and enter "EIN" in the search box.

-You may also apply for an EIN by calling 1-800-829-4933, or you can fax or mail Form SS-4, Application for Employer Identification Number, to the IRS.
+You may also apply for an EIN by faxing or mailing Form SS-4, Application for Employer Identification Number, to the IRS.
 If you have not received your EIN by the due date of Form 945, write "Applied For" and the date you applied in this entry space.